lenskit/lenskit/README.md

 while appears to be harmless.

+You will need to install a Java Development Kit to build some parts of LensKit.
+On Linux or Mac, setting the Java HOME will let LensKit find it.
+On Windows if you install the JDK next to the JRE, LensKit will probably be able to find it.

 At the bottom of the LensKit Code Guidelines (http://dev.grouplens.org/trac/lenskit/wiki/CodeGuidelines) there is an XML file that will set your Eclipse up to follow the LensKit style.